 In the evening we will enjoy watching the sunset over the Indian Ocean while indulging in a gourmet BBQ.

-Our incredible adventure along the Kimberley Coast concludes in Darwin this morning at approx 8:30am.
+Our incredible adventure along the Kimberley Coast concludes in Broome this morning at approx 8:30am.

 Bid farewell to new-found friends and the Captain and crew.
-Post cruise transfers to CBD hotels or the airport are included.
+Post cruise transfers to town or the airport.